 GRIF REF.
 DESCRIPTION VALUE/LOCATION SDG 302- -4 Reduction of energy consumption 5.
 Environment - 5.2.
-Energy efficiency and climate change 7,11 and 13 302- -5 Reductions in energy requirements of products and services 5.
+Energy efficiency and climate change 7,11 and 13 302-5 Reductions in energy requirements of products and services 5.
 Environment - 5.2.
-Energy efficiency and climate change 7,11 and 13 Mate erial Aspect t: GRI 303-Water 2016 Generic management approach 103-1 Explanation of the material topic and it's boundary The material topics of Corticeira Amorim were based on the comparison of the results from stakeholders consultation with the Company's internated perspective.
-In direct relation to water, the topic "Energy Efficiency and Climate Change" was considered a topic with a high materiality (materialism nanageı 103-2 The management approach and it's components Corticeira Amorim has over the years promoted several initiatives related to use and water management (5.
+Energy efficiency and climate change 7,11 and 13 Mate erial Aspect t: GRI 303-Water 2016 Generic management approach 103-1 Explanation of the material topic and it's boundary The material topics of Corticeira Amorim were based on the comparison of the results from stakeholders consultation with the Company's internal perspective.
+In direct relation to water, the topic "Energy Efficiency and Climate Change" was considered a topic with a high materiality (materiality matrix - Introductory note). nanageı 103-2 The management approach and it's components Corticeira Amorim has over the years promoted several initiatives related to use and water management (5.
 Environment).
-Genericn 103-3 Evaluation of the management approach Corticeira Amorim performs the measurement and monitoring of the indicators associated with this aspect and reports them in this Report (5.
+Generic m 103-3 Evaluation of the management approach Corticeira Amorim performs the measurement and monitoring of the indicators associated with this aspect and reports them in this Report (5.
 Environment - 5.2.
 Energy efficiency and climate change).
-303- 03-1 Water withdrawal by source 5.
+303-1 Water withdrawal by source 5.
 Environment - 5.2.
-Energy efficiency and climate change 5.
-Environment - 5.2.
 Energy efficiency and climate change 6 Water intensity 5.
 Environment - 5.2.
 Energy efficiency and climate change Mate erial aspect : Product environmental impact proach 103-1 Explanation of the material topic and it's boundary The material topics of Corticeira Amorim were based on the comparison of the results from stakeholders consultation with the Company's internal perspective.
-In direct relation to the product environmental impact, the topic "Product Environmental Impact" was considered a topic with a high materiality (materiality matrix - Introductory note). nentap 103-2 The management approach and it's components Corticeira Amorim has over the years promoted several initiatives related to product environmental impact (5.
+In direct relation to the product environmental impact, the topic "Product Environmental Impact" was considered a topic with a high materiality (materiality matrix - Introductory note).
+Generic management approach 103-2 The management approach and it's components Corticeira Amorim has over the years promoted several initiatives related to product environmental impact (5.
 Environment).
-Generic management approach 103-3 Evaluation of the management approach Corticeira Amorim performs the measurement and monitoring of the indicators associated with this aspect and reports them in this Report (5.
+103-3 Evaluation of the management approach Corticeira Amorim performs the measurement and monitoring of the indicators associated with this aspect and reports them in this Report (5.
 Environment - 5.3.
 Product environmental impact).
 Green products 5.
 Environment - 5.3.
 Product environmental impact 6, 7 and 13 Mate erial aspect : GRI 304 - Biodiversity 2016 roach 103 -1 Explanation of the material topic and it's boundary The material topics of Corticeira Amorim were based on the comparison of the results from stakeholders consultation with the Company's internal perspective.
 With direct relation to biodiversity, the topic "Promotion of the Montado , Its Biodiversity and Ecosystem Services" was considered a topic with a high materiality (materiality matrix - Introductory note). ent app 103-2 The management approach and it's components Corticeira Amorim has promoted over the years several initiatives related to biodiversity (5.
 Environment).
-Generic management approach 103-3 Evaluation of the management approach 304- -1 Operational sites owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas 5.
+Generic management approach 103-3 Evaluation of the management approach Corticeira Amorim performs the measurement and monitoring of the indicators associated with this aspect and reports them in this Report (5.
+Environment - 5.1.
+Promotion of the montado , its biodiversity and ecosystem services).
+304- -1 Operational sites owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas 5.
 Environment - 5.1.
 Promotion of the montado , its biodiversity and ecosystem services 11,12 and 15 304- -2 Significant impacts of activities, products, and services on biodiversity 5.
 Environment - 5.1.
 Promotion of the montado , its biodiversity and ecosystem services 11, 12 and 15